List of Dutch inventions and innovations: First modern world atlas (1570)

 Flemish geographer and cartographer Abraham Ortelius generally recognized as the creator of the world's first modern atlas, the Theatrum Orbis Terrarum (Theatre of the World).
 Ortelius's Theatrum Orbis Terrarum is considered the first true atlas in the modern sense: a collection of uniform map sheets and sustaining text bound to form a book for which copper printing plates were specifically engraved.
 It is sometimes referred to as the summary of sixteenth-century cartography.

 First printed atlas of nautical charts (1584)

 The first printed atlas of nautical charts (De Spieghel der Zeevaerdt or The Mirror of Navigation / The Mariner's Mirror) was produced by Lucas Janszoon Waghenaer in Leiden.
 This atlas was the first attempt to systematically codify nautical maps.
 This chart-book combined an atlas of nautical charts and sailing directions with instructions for navigation on the western and north-western coastal waters of Europe.
 It was the first of its kind in the history of maritime cartography, and was an immediate success.
 The English translation of Waghenaer's work was published in 1588 and became so popular that any volume of sea charts soon became known as a "waggoner", the Anglicized form of Waghenaer's surname.

-Concept of atlas (1595)

-Gerardus Mercator was the first to coin the word atlas to describe a bound collection of maps through his own collection entitled "Atlas sive Cosmographicae meditationes de fabrica mvndi et fabricati figvra".
-He coined this name after the Greek god who held The Sky up, later changed to holding up The Earth.